kamilburda/batcher/TRANSLATIONS.md

     set lang=[language].UTF-8
     gimp.exe

 If Windows does not recognize the GIMP executable, specify the full path.

-For example, if GIMP 3.0 is installed, the full path by default will be
+For example, if GIMP 3.0 is installed using the official GIMP installer, the full path by default will be

     "C:\Program Files\GIMP 3\bin\gimp.exe"